PyConPL/Book/2015/presentations/Expert system in Python in 5 minutes/text.md

 ## Warning

 Now as for debug.
-From my prsonal experience.
+From my personal experience.
 It is very important to remember that if debug is actually enabled the whole engine is going to be few times slower (in some cases), which of course is not recommended in production use.
 Another thing... debug being on can make engine to leak.
-It does not happen always and it stronlgy depends on numbers of loaded facts (few thousands and more).
+It does not happen always and it strongly depends on numbers of loaded facts (few thousands and more).
 But that is the story for another article.

 ## Final note

 Of course I am fully aware of the fact that pyCLIPS project is not being updated since 2008.
 This is not the main point in that article.
-I just wanted to show how to use C module for Python with external laguage and its semi-engine (something like LISP) which allows you to write much simpler and cleaner code for expert systems.
+I just wanted to show how to use C module for Python with external language and its semi-engine (something like LISP) which allows you to write much simpler and cleaner code for expert systems.

 ## Sources